colin-gourlay/sundown-sessions/src/content/shows/21/ti.md

 OPENING OF SHOW

+It's Tuesday Evening here at East Coast FM and the Sundown Sessions is loading...

+for the 50 somethings tuned in tonight that will almost certainly mean something to you. for those that are fortunate enough to have youth on their side... it's probably worth a brief explanation...

 November 1984 I wrote to Santa...

 revolutionized home computing in the 1980s by making technology accessible and 'affordable' to the masses.